 The way the anime portrayed events linearly it seemed as if Daewi was taking out his rage on Mira rather than emotionally distancing himself for the sake of winning the tournament.
 Thus the Webtoon better explained why Daewi’s motivations shifted so quickly.

-For Mira’s introduction, the anime did a better job overall of showcasing her emotional journey.
+For Mira’s introduction, the anime arguably did a better job overall of showcasing her emotional journey in comparison to the webtoon.
 However, while the initial episodes did make it clear that she was seeking a “successor” for her beloved Yoo Family Moon Light Sword Style, the episodes did not explain exactly what that desire entailed.